 Gene drives are a genetic engineering tool that aim to force artificial genetic changes through entire populations of animals, insects and plants.
 Unlike previous genetically modified organisms (GMOs) these gene drive organisms (GDOs) are deliberately designed to spread genetic pollution as an agricultural strategy – for example, spreading ‘auto-extinction’ genes to wipe out agricultural pests.

-Report – African Centre for Biodversity: Gene drive organisms: What Africa should know about actors, motives and threats to biodiversity and food systems, May 2019.
-Explains gene drive technology and explores the risks and complexities that posed to human health, the environment and society. « In the African context, where little to no capacity for proper, functioning biosafety systems exist, even for first generation transgenic technologies, open releases of gene drive organisms pose grave risks to the entire continent.
+Report: Gene drive organisms: What Africa should know about actors, motives and threats to biodiversity and food systems, African Centre for Biodversity, May 2019. « In the African context, where little to no capacity for proper, functioning biosafety systems exist, even for first generation transgenic technologies, open releases of gene drive organisms pose grave risks to the entire continent.
 Despite the huge questions surrounding both risks and efficacy, a well-funded and aggressive public relations campaign is underway to gain public and regulatory support. »

 - Gene drives are being engineered into flies, insects, worms and other pests to spread sterility as a biological alternative to pesticides.